nataliebock/Bock-Data-Science-Portfolio/basic_streamlit_app/README.md

 # This is a basic Streamlit app that reads data and has interactive widgets in Streamlit.
 ## 📕 Project Overview:
-- The data includes types of penguins located on different islands.
-- In this Streamlit app, you can look at penguins based on their species, island location, body mass, and flipper length.
+**In this introductory Streamlit app, you can look at penguins based on their species, island location, body mass, and flipper length by interacting with various widgets**
 - The Streamlit widgets used are: a simple button with text display, select boxes to view based on species and island, and a slider to look at penguins based on flipper length and body mass.

 ## 📖 Instructions